rixx/books.rixx.de/data/reviews/carlo-collodi/pinocchio/index.md

     of darkness and danger – Alice more of the trippy insanity kind, and Pinocchio more of the casually brutal kind.
 - book: mark-twain/the-adventures-of-tom-sawyer
-  text: Tom Sawyer also feels mischievous and brutal, but makes do with a lot less
+  text: Tom Sawyer is also mischievous and brutal, but makes do with a lot less
     of moralising, thankfully.
 review:
   date_read: